Azure-Samples/open-liberty-on-aro/guides/howto-integrate-azure-managed-databases.md

 # Integrate your Liberty application with Azure managed databases

 [Azure managed databases](https://azure.microsoft.com/product-categories/databases/) are managed, intelligent, and flexible cloud database services offered by Microsoft Azure.
-In this guide, you will integrate your Open Liberty application with Azure managed databases to enable data persistence.
-The Open Liberty application is running on an Azure Red Hat OpenShift (ARO) 4 cluster.
+In this guide, you will integrate your Liberty application with Azure managed databases to enable data persistence.
+The Liberty application is running on an Azure Red Hat OpenShift (ARO) 4 cluster.
 You learn how to:
 > [!div class="checklist"]
 >
 > * Connect your application to Azure SQL Database